docpad-archive/documentation/community/roadmap.html.md

 	- Locales can now be merged together

 - v6.51
-	- Run the local docpad installation if it exists
+	- Run the local DocPad installation if it exists

 - v6.49
 	- Cleanup on destroy